Browsing Category

 The Ancient Town of Sringeri

-Sringeri is a quaint temple town up nestled in the Western Ghats.
-Its location ensures a moderate temperature year round, a boon to devotees coming to visit the numerous ancient and splendid temples in this place.
+Sringeri is a quaint temple town nestled in the Western Ghats.
+Its location ensures a moderate temperature year round.
+This is a boon to devotees coming to visit the numerous ancient and splendid temples in this place.
 A boon too for scholars of Advaita Vedanta doing research at the Sri Shankara Advaita Research Center.
-The center is off limits to visitors, but we were lucky enough to gain access and spend time in their library, looking at rare manuscripts and speaking to the scholars there.
+The center is off limits to visitors, but we were lucky (and connected).
+We spent time in their library, looking at rare manuscripts and speaking to the scholars.

 This town is also popular on the pilgrim route because Adi Shankaracharya chose to establish the first of his four mathas in this location.
-Legend has it that he meditated across from the site of the Vidyashankara temple, and one day as he was coming out of his meditation he saw a frog giving birth and a cobra providing it shade with his hood.
-He sensed that there was something holy and peaceful about the land and decided it should be the site of the temple.
+Legend has it that he meditated across from the site of the Vidyashankara temple.
+One day, as his meditations ended, he saw a frog giving birth and a cobra using its hood to protect it from the sun.
+He sensed something holy and peaceful about the land and decided to make it the site of the temple.

-Because the temple promotes learning, knowledge, debate and supports study and scholarly pursuits, the energy on the temple premises is unique.
-We were granted an audience with the current Shankaracharya and it was my first experience of its kind.
+The temple promotes learning, knowledge, debate and supports study and scholarly pursuits.
+We were granted an audience with the current Shankaracharya, my first experience of this kind.
 The Shankaracharya exudes an aura of learning, peace and quietude that is relatable.
-The faith and belief here is not blind, on the contrary, it is based on reasoning and study.
-When the temple learned that we were a group of scholars, they felicitated us with books, prasadam and saris, which made our visit even more memorable.
-Many of us also found very interesting books in the bookstore – I’d highly recommend a visit if you’re at the temple.
+The faith and belief here is not blind, but based on reasoning and study.
+When the temple learned that we were a group of scholars, they felicitated us with books, prasadam and saris.
+There are many interesting books in the bookstore – I’d highly recommend a visit if you’re at the temple.

 The Sun Temple at Sringeri

-The Vidyashankara Temple is a 14th century temple and depicts a time when Indian temples were also used to keep time.
-This temple in particular is unique in that the navaranga (the hall inside a temple sometimes used as a dance platform or a stage) contains 12 pillars dedicated to the signs of the zodiac.
-As we circumambulated the temple Mr. Sharma told us that this represents breaking free of our entanglements with the world.
-We walk barefoot in temples and other places of worship to allow the sacred energy of such places to permeate our bodies.
-Mr. Sharma also told us that the structure of the temple represents our movement from the gross to the subtle to reach moksha.
+The Vidyashankara Temple is a 14th century temple.
+It represents an era when Indian temples were also used to keep time.
+This temple is unique because the navaranga (the hall inside a temple sometimes used as a dance platform or a stage) contains 12 pillars dedicated to the signs of the zodiac.
+As we circumambulated the temple Mr. Sharma told us this represents breaking free of our entanglements with the world.
+We walk barefoot in temples and other places of worship to allow the sacred energy to permeate our bodies.
+He also told us the structure of the temple represents our movement from the gross to the subtle to reach moksha.
 The act of going to a temple is symbolic of our journey from this realm to the next.

 The intricate carvings on the temple walls.
 We spent substantial time studying the workmanship of these carvings.